The Anti-Inflammation Diet: Could one simple, and easy to fix problem be at the root of almost all of your health challenges?

 It also acts as a building block for other molecules that help prevent excessive inflammation and protects the blood vessels from inflammatory damage.

-But the antioxidant and anti-inflammatory benefits of flaxseed don’t stop with the cardiovascular system.
+But the antioxidant and anti-inflammation benefits of flaxseed don’t stop with the cardiovascular system.

 Studies have shown that omega 3 intake can be linked to the prevention of the following inflammation-based conditions: high cholesterol, high blood pressure, heart disease, diabetes, rheumatoid arthritis, osteoporosis, depression, inflammatory bowel disease, asthma and more.